jboss-developer/jboss-brms-quickstarts/helloworld-bpmsuite/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

-The application this project produces is designed to be run on BPMS 6
+The application this project produces is designed to be run on BPM Suite 6

 Configure Maven